bjango/Bjango-Actions/Readme.md

 -----------------------------

 ### Bjango Actions.atn
 The full set of Photoshop Actions.
-The Scale by 200% and Scale by 50% Actions also reset pattern scales, using the [Scale Patterns to 100% script](http://bjango.com/articles/scalepatternsto100/) and scale mask feathering, using the Scale Mask Feather by 200% and Scale Mask Feather by 50% scripts.
-You’ll need to install the scripts for these to work.
+You’ll need to install the scripts for all of these actions to work.

 ### Bjango Actions without Scripts.atn
 The full set of Photoshop Actions, with scripts removed.